Generalised Killing Spinors on Three-Dimensional Lie Groups: Introduction

 \section{Introduction}

 The study of special spinors on Riemannian manifolds is of great geometric interest.
-In this paper, we focus on the so-called \textit{generalised Killing spinors}, which are defined as follows.
+For instance, the existence of \textit{parallel} spinors characterises manifolds with special holonomy \cite{W89}.
+In this paper, we focus on \textit{generalised Killing spinors}, which are defined as follows.
 Let $(M,g)$ be a Riemannian manifold equipped with a spin structure, and let $\Sigma M$ be the associated spinor bundle.
-A spinor $\psi \in \Gamma \left( \Sigma M \right)$ is said to be a generalised Killing spinor if there exists $A \in \Gamma \left( \End(TM) \right)$ a $g$-symmetric endomorphism field such that, for every vector field $X \in \Gamma\left(TM\right)$,
+A spinor $\psi \in \Gamma \left( \Sigma M \right)$ is said to be generalised Killing if there exists a $g$-symmetric endomorphism field $A \in \Gamma \left( \End(TM) \right)$ such that, for every vector field $X \in \Gamma\left(TM\right)$,

-where $\widetilde{\nabla}^{g}$ is the spin connection and $\cdot$ denotes Clifford multiplication.
-Note that this generalises the notion of parallel ($A=0$) and Killing ($A = \lambda \Id$) spinors.
-These spinors have been extensively studied, as they arise naturally in the study of hypersurfaces \cite{F_hyper,LR}, special geometries and $G$-structures \cite{CS}.
+where $\widetilde{\nabla}^{g}$ is the spin connection and $\cdot$ denotes Clifford multiplication \cite{KF00}.
+Note that this generalises the notion of parallel ($A=0$) and Killing ($A = \lambda \Id$, $\lambda \in \mathbb{C}$) spinors.
+The study of generalised Killing spinors is motivated by the fact that a parallel spinor on an $(n+1)$-dimensional Riemannian manifold induces a generalised Killing spinor on any hypersurface, with the endomorphism field $A$ corresponding to twice the second fundamental form.
+Conversely, in the real analytic setting, an $n$-dimensional Riemannian manifold with a generalised Killing spinor can be embedded into an $(n+1)$-dimensional Riemannian manifold with a parallel spinor \cite{AMM}.

+These spinors have been extensively studied in the context of submanifold theory \cite{F98,BGM,LR}, special geometries and $G$-structures \cite{ContiSalamon}.
 However, their study proves more difficult than that of parallel or Killing spinors.
-There are still many open problems concerning them; for example, a classification is out of hand, even for the case of simple spaces like the sphere $S^3$.
-Another open problem deals with the number of distinct eigenvalues they can have, which is the problem we deal with in this paper.
+There are still many open problems concerning them; for example, a classification is out of reach, even for the case of simple spaces like the round sphere $S^3$ -- see \cite{MS14}.